fix8mt/uri/README.md

 ```c++
 constexpr std::string_view get_component(component what) const;
 ```
 Return a `std::string_view` of the specified component or empty if componment not found.
-Throws a `std::exception` if not a legal component.
+Throws a `std::out_of_range` if not a legal component.
+Note that the component `user` is the equivalent of the RFC 3986 `userinfo` where no password was found.
+If a password is present, then `user` and
+`password` are populated.

 ## `get_name`
 ```c++
 static constexpr std::string_view get_name(component what);
 ```
 Return a `std::string_view` of the specified component name.
-Throws a `std::exception` if not a legal component.
+Throws a `std::out_of_range` if not a legal component.

 ## `get_source`
 ```c++